AT&T, Discovery join media brands as cord-cutters encroach

-NEW YORK (AP) — AT&T will join its media operations with those run by Discovery to create a new company in a $43 billion deal that run its CNN, HBO, TNT and TBS with channels like the Food Network and HGTV.
+NEW YORK (AP) — AT&T will join its media operations with those owned by Discovery, creating a new company in a $43 billion deal that will oversee CNN, HBO, TNT and TBS along Discovery's Food Network, HGTV and others.

-With the agreement Monday, AT&T is easing back from a years long push into a streaming entertainment sector where big players are slugging it out with increasingly large war chests dedicated to premium and original content.
+With the agreement Monday, AT&T is pulling back from a yearslong campaign to break into the streaming and entertainment sector, where big players are slugging it out with increasingly large war chests dedicated to premium and original content.

-It is a major directional shift for AT&T which squared off with the Justice Department less than three years ago in an antitrust fight when it wanted to acquire Time Warner Inc. for more than $80 billion.
-That was a fight to expand into entertainment that AT&T won.
+It is a major directional shift for AT&T which squared off with the Justice Department less than three years ago in an antitrust fight as it acquired Time Warner Inc. for more than $80 billion.

 It's not immediately clear what the new company would mean for customers, but it will likely allow the bundling of streaming services.
 For example, Disney offers its viewers Disney+, Hulu and ESPN.
 A standalone streaming service for CNN is also a possibility.